 We generally recommend that 10% of a company’s annual revenue should be targeted for marketing growth.
 An additional percentage should be added bases on achieving projected revenue growth targets.

 Establish Your Goals And KPIs

-As you are developing your marketing budget, you should look at your Key Performance Indicators (KPIs) to determine your goals.
+As you are developing your b2b digital marketing budget, you should look at your Key Performance Indicators (KPIs) to determine your goals.
 Each campaign should have its own KPIs to indicate what you would deem a success.
 From there, you can work backward to determine what steps it will take to meet acceptable KPIs and fashion your plan.
 In turn, this will help you assess your resources and needs to help determine your marketing spend to meet these goals.

 Here’s an example we’ll use to outline what you need to do.
 Let’s say your KPI is to acquire 4 additional customers each month.
 You know that your team closes 5% of qualified leads on average.
 That means it will take 80 sales qualified leads to get those 4 new customers.